Joaquin-Vargas739/el-martillo-ocr-joaquin-vargas-saavedra/README.md

 # el-martillo-ocr-joaquin-vargas-saavedra
 This repository has the objetive to digitalize and analyze one single scanned page from the historical newspaper El Martillo using Claude API (vision/OCR) transforming it into structured data and producing a short exploratory insight.
+As well, the python notebook is designed to be used in google collab.
+All the outputs included including the whole JSON are in "outputs".
+Finally, the csv file columns were edited using "@" as delimiting character.